rxweb/rxweb.io/docs/dynamic-forms/dynamic.md

 # Prepend Textbox

-You can also prepend textboxes with `input-group-addons`.
+You can also prepend textboxes with input group addons by passing `prependText` property in server response.
 You can prepend textbox in left, right as well as both sides of the textbox.

 <div component="app-example-runner" ref-component="app-dynamic-prependTextbox" title="Prepend Textbox" key="prependTextbox"></div>